 With millions upon millions of people in every country calling for this Article to be guaranteed by our respective governments, we cannot underestimate the uplifting effect it will have on our societies and our collective consciousness.
 Never before have we witnessed vast numbers of people in the street calling for the abolition of extreme poverty, as expressed in ceaseless worldwide actions of solidarity and massed goodwill.
 Can we envision what may happen if American activists lead the way in advocating, by this means, for international governmental policies based on the principle of sharing?
 We can be sure that New York City will be full of tents and non-stop protest activity, because the poor will also join in and strengthen the call for their basic rights to be fulfilled.
 And above all, billions of people will heed the call in other continents, from Africa and Asia to South America, because then we are talking about their lives too.

 So let this be our resounding call: not to instigate a revolution ‘against’ this rotten system we live in, which becomes a nonsense when our voices get lost in the interminable fighting of ideologies and isms.
 The system is here to stay, in one form or another, so we should rather transform it through a wholly inclusive demand for what is most urgent and important: which is to immediately guarantee the human rights in Article 25 for every man, woman and child in every nation.
 Just imagine how easily this could be achieved if our governments were impelled by overwhelming public pressure to completely reorder their priorities, and to work in genuine cooperation with other nations to share the resources of the world.
-As history has often revealed, even a handful of people can create unbelievable changes on this Earth if they are in the right place at the right time with an idea whose time has come.
+As history has often revealed, even a handful of people can create unbelievable changes on this Earth if they are in the right place at the right time, and with an idea whose time has come.
 And now is the time for us to breathe life once again into The Statue of Liberty Enlightening the World, until she drops her torch in protest and holds up a giant banner that reads: “Article 25: The True American Dream!”

 RISE UP, AMERICA, RISE UP!